Drug Dependence Recognized as a Chronic Medical Illness

 “When patients come to the ED for drugs or alcohol, it’s one of the worst times of their lives,” Trevino said.
 “They’re depressed, afraid and ashamed and say that they just want to die.
 I’m here to motivate them and provide a treatment plan with options and very clear next steps on where and how to access well-established resources in the community to further guide and support their efforts to change….I hear from patients who I’ve counseled.
 It feels good knowing that I helped them and their lives.”

-The program, which began as a two-year pilot in August 2015, has placed UC Davis Health as one of the leaders in California and across the nation in addressing the opiate crisis.
+The emergency room-based addiction treatment program at UC Davis Medical Center, which began as a two-year pilot in August 2015, has placed UC Davis Health as one of the leaders across the nation in addressing the opiate crisis.

 Start Where You Are – Addiction Recovery Stages of Change Model